seb26/seb26.github.io/_posts/2020-09-27-iphone-mhl.md

 - Could it use XXHASH checksums instead of (or in addition to MD5)?
 Very unlikely.
 XXHASH is a third-party library.
 I'm not going to get greedy here, given I'm already astonished that Apple permits users to manipulate programming-like tools within their closed system.

 - There may be room to establish this app through Pythonista, but I'm hesitant to add dependencies and appreciate the simplicity of one shortcut that functions natively.
+At that point, it would best to consider a proper iOS Cocoa app.

 ### A real-world use case

-On a TV production that I worked on recently, vertical front-camera footage was shot on an iPhone Xs Max using Filmic Pro, designed to be comped onto the show's 4K UHD timeline along with main camera footage, to show two sides of a video call.
+On a production that I worked on recently, vertical front-camera footage was shot on an iPhone Xs Max using Filmic Pro, designed to be comped onto the show's 4K UHD timeline along with main camera footage, to depict the two people on either side of a video call.

 My usual way of offloading was using a Lighting to USB-C cable and iTunes on macOS Mojave.